 Verse 13 of Ezekiel 38 gives us some interesting insights:Sheba, and Dedan, and the merchants of Tarshish, with all the young lions thereof, shall say unto thee, Art thou come to take a spoil?
 Hast thou gathered thy company to take a prey? to carry away silver and gold, to take away cattle and goods, to take a great spoil?

 Sheba and Dedan represent the Arabian countries (Saudi Arabia, Yemen, Kuwait, etc.), who will be standing nervously on the sidelines.
 The group "merchants of Tarshish" sounds very much like the European Community and the USA (which might be "the young lions thereof").
 Note that they are neither participating in the invasion nor helping defend Israel.
-The Arabian countries, in particular, are aware that Iran has been less-than-subtle in their quest to develop nuclear weapons.
+The Arabian countries, in particular, are aware that Iran has been developing nuclear weapons (in addition to those they might have purchased from Russia).
 In a way, the Arabians will be relieved that this nasty group isn't coming for them, but they know that they're vulnerable.

 Now verses 14-17:Therefore, son of man, prophesy and say unto Gog, Thus saith the Lord GOD; In that day when My people of Israel dwelleth safely, shalt thou not know it?
 15 And thou shalt come from thy place out of the north parts, thou, and many people with thee, all of them riding upon horses, a great company, and a mighty army: 16 And thou shalt come up against My people of Israel, as a cloud to cover the land; it shall be in the latter days, and I will bring thee against My land, that the heathen may know Me, when I shall be sanctified in thee, O Gog, before their eyes.
 17 Thus saith the Lord GOD; Art thou he of whom I have spoken in old time by My servants the prophets of Israel, which prophesied in those days many years that I would bring thee against them?